PatSam23/Corrosion-Detection-and-Localization/README.md

 2. Use the upload form to upload an image.
 3. The application will save the image and use a trained model to make a prediction.

-## Note

-The application assumes the existence of a function named `predict` for localization in a module named `image_utils`.
-Make sure this function is properly defined and working.

 ## Model